MarkusDanilow/MadBuilder/README.md

 - **Customizable Outputs**: Adapt templates for various use cases and frameworks.
 - **Synchronization**: Ensure consistent entity definitions across your tech stack.

-Get ready to revolutionize your development processes and discover the power of automated code generation with MadBuilder.
+Get ready to revolutionize your development processes and discover the power of automated code generation with MadEntitySync.
 Start today and experience how simple and efficient software development can be!

 ## Installation